orkhanahmadov/orkhanahmadov.github.io/_posts/2020-08-17-using-traits-to-boot-and-initialize-eloquent-models.md

 ```

 Now, whenever you create a new model which uses `CreatesApiKey` trait, Eloquent will automatically call `initializeCreatesApiKey()` method and assign `api_key` attribute.
-`initialize` trait methods are useful when you want to generate and assign some value on model gets instantiated.
+`initialize` trait methods are useful when you want to generate and assign some value to an attribute when model gets instantiated,
+and value of that attribute doesn't need to depend on another model attribute.